Adding an order bump into your sales funnel can be a huge advantage for your eCommerce business.

 You can choose the main color of the order bump through a color picker.

-Changing the color will change the main color of the offer as seen below:
+Changing the color will change the main color of the offer.
+Also, you will get the new color on the preview section.

 Next, it’s time to set up the offer content.